 MySQL vs. SQL Server

 Prior to 2016, MySQL and SQL Server were differentiated by the number of platforms they could be used on: MySQL was available on multiple platforms, while SQL Server could only be used on Windows.
 Today, SQL Server is available on Linux as well.
-The design of these RDBMSs to be compatible with multiple platforms makes them versatile and flexible, where Amazon Aurora is only designed for use with RDS.
-This means SQL Server and MySQL developers sometimes make sacrifices in performance for the sake of compatibility.
+Because these RDBMSs are designed to be compatible with multiple platforms, they’re versatile and flexible, whereas Amazon Aurora is only designed for use with RDS.
+This means SQL Server and MySQL developers sometimes make performance sacrifices for the sake of compatibility.

 One of the differences between MySQL and SQL Server concerns the languages they support.
 While they both support C++, Delphi, Go, Java, PHP, Python, R, Ruby, and Visual Basic, MySQL also supports Eiffel, Haskell, Perl, Scheme, and Tcl.
-This broader programming language support contributes to MySQL’s popularity.
+This broader programming language support contributes to the popularity of MySQL.

 Another difference has to do with filtering capability.
-MySQL requires the filtering out of users, tables, or rows per individual database, which means developers often have to run multiple queries.
+MySQL requires you to filter out users, tables, or rows per individual database, which means developers must often run multiple queries.
 With SQL Server, you can use row-based filtering, which means you can filter multiple rows without needing to consider the number of databases.

 Finally, SQL Server includes data performance analytics and reporting tools, such as SQL Server Reporting Services, which can be downloaded for free.
 MySQL offers similar tools, like Crystal Reports and Actuate BIRT.
 You can also use third-party tools to monitor performance, as we’ll discuss below.